ntrezowan/the-plain/_posts/2007-10-05-grameenphone-edge-dialer.md

 &C1 &D2 +FCLASS=0"
 ```

-3. Add the following sample configuration in `/etc/wvdial.conf` (remove if there is any earlier entries);
+3. Add the following configuration in `/etc/wvdial.conf` (remove if there is any earlier entries);
 ```
 [Dialer Defaults]
 Modem =